Clinical and Ethical Challenges of Integrative Psychiatry

 Integrative Medicine for Anxiety

-This three-module course designed to explore integrative and nutritional factors in the treatment of anxiety.
+This course consists of three modules designed to explore integrative and nutritional factors in the treatment of anxiety.
 Amino acid precursors to neurotransmitters will be discussed in detail.
-Evidence-based interventions focused on vitamins minerals, and im...
+Evidence-based interventions focused on vitamins and...

 Integrative Strategies for Medication Prescribing, Withdrawal, and Monitoring

-In this two-module course clinicians will understand the appropriate use of psychotropic medications when indicated.
+In this three-module course, clinicians will understand the appropriate use of psychotropic medications when indicated.
 Genetic testing will be reviewed and discussed in detail.
+Strategies for antidepressant withdrawal will be explored in addition...

 A deadly neurological malady characterized by progressive and irreparable shrinking of brain tissue, Alzheimer’s disease causes declines in memory, social abilities, and communication skills that accelerate aging and eventually lead to death.
 Conventional medicine has failed to develop treatments for this terrifying disease.
 No drug or proprietary medicine has been shown to be effective.
 In this groundbreaking book, leading integrative psychiatrist Dr. James M. Greenblatt reveals that hope has come from new research showing the answer lies with an integrative approach, of which nutrition is a key factor.
 The key lies in low-dose nutritional lithium, a naturally occurring mineral with a long and well-documented history of restoring brain and nervous system function at the molecular level.
 Integrative Medicine for Alzheimer’s presents this simple and effective approach to the prevention and treatment of dementia, delivering a wealth of scientific support for the clinical use of nutritional lithium,